 Her third appearance in a final was in the Australian Open a couple of years later.
 She faced Monica Seles and again failed to claim the Grand Slam title.

-Fellow American, Rosie Casals, made the big time, but didn’t manage to secure a singles Grand Slam victory.
+Fellow American, Rosie Casals, made a big time but didn’t manage to secure a singles Grand Slam victory.
 Retiring from tennis with a career high of world number five, Casals was well known for her rebellious streak, and an almost disqualification at Wimbledon when she failed to follow the specified dress code.

 With her unique style and fame, attributed to her choice of wardrobe during matches, Casals managed to play her way into two major finals and seven semi-final competitions.